bricurley/Account-System-Graph/README.md

     check if the account that gained a follower now has more followers than the current root.
 If it does, the root is updated.
 This avoids the need to search the list of accounts again after they have all been read from the input file.

+•   Root distance data member was removed from Account class, accounts within depth 2 vector was removed from Graph class.
+Some accounts have two different depths from the root.
+Also, there is no need to go through the same list twice, so the accounts within depth 2 are printed as the followers of the root are transversed.
+This both saves memory and improves runtime.